 The Quick Reference that comes with your computer provides information for installing your computer and starting the operating system.
 It also includes basic troubleshooting information, software recovery procedures, help and service information, and warranty information.

-Access IBM, on your desktop, provides a link to more information about your computer.
+The Access IBM program, on your desktop, provides a link to more information about your computer.

-If you have Internet access, the most up-to-date manuals for your computer are available from the World Wide Web.
-To access this information, point your browser to http://www.ibm.com/pc/support
+If you have Internet access, the most up-to-date information for your computer is available from the World Wide Web.